alinsub16/pokemon-browser/README.md

 # 🐾 Pokémon React App

 A simple **React web app** to browse and view Pokémon, built with **React, Tailwind CSS, React Router, and Axios**.
-Users can view a paginated list of Pokémon, click to see details, and search by name.
+Users can view a paginated list of Pokémon, click to see details.

 ---